wangxiaofei2022/Robustness-Evaluation/README.md

-# Benchmarking Neural Network Robustness to Common Noise and Natural Scenes
+# Benchmarking Neural Network Robustness to Common Noises and Natural Scenes

 This repository contains datasets and code for generating typical noisy and natural scenes from the paper "CBA: Contextual Background Attack against Optical Aerial Detection in the Physical World".